Unipotent morphisms: Unipotent morphisms and groups

-We conclude this section with some thoughts on the following natural question: which geometrically unipotent groups are locally unipotent?
-Note that locally unipotent groups are \emph{always} quasi-affine; in particular, they are separated.
+We conclude this section with some thoughts on the following natural refinement of Question \ref{Q1}: which geometrically unipotent groups are locally unipotent?
+Note that locally unipotent groups are \emph{always} quasi-affine; in particular, they are separated and schematic.
 In positive characteristic, it is easy to produce geometrically unipotent group algebraic spaces that are not separated.
+There are also separated geometrically unipotent group algebraic spaces that are not schemes.
 In particular, these give examples of geometrically unipotent groups that are not locally unipotent. \begin{Example} Let $k$ be a field of characteristic $2$.
 Let $S = \mathbf{A}^1_{k}$.
 Let $H \subseteq (\Z/2\Z)_S=G$ be the \'etale subgroup obtained by deleting the non-trivial point over the origin. \begin{enumerate} \item Let $Q=G/H \to S$ be the line with the doubled-origin, viewed as a group scheme.
 Then $Q \to S$ is geometrically unipotent, but non-separated.
 In particular, it is not locally unipotent. \item We have $H \subseteq G \subseteq \mathbf{G}_{a,S}$.
 Let $Q' = \mathbf{G}_{a,S}/H \to S$.
-Then $Q' \to S$ is smooth, geometrically unipotent, with connected fibers, non-separated, and not a scheme \cite[VI$_{\mathrm{B}}$.5.5]{SGA3}. \item A more sophisticated example was constructed in \cite[X.14]{Raynaud}: take $T=\mathbf{A}^2_{k}$; then there is a \emph{closed} subgroup $N \subseteq \mathbf{G}_{a,T}^2$ with $N \to T$ \'etale.
-Taking $Q''' = \mathbf{G}_{a,T}^2/N$, we produce a smooth, separated, geometrically unipotent group of finite presentation with connected fibers.
-There it is shown that $Q'''$ is not representable by a scheme. \end{enumerate} \end{Example} In characteristic $0$, there are strong results in the existing literature, however. \begin{Example} Let $S$ be an algebraic stack of equicharacteristic $0$.
+Then $Q' \to S$ is smooth, geometrically unipotent, with connected fibers, non-separated, and not a scheme \cite[VI$_{\mathrm{B}}$.5.5]{SGA3-I-NEW}.
+This shows that the closed subgroup condition in Proposition \ref{P:hom}\eqref{lem:i:hom:sub} is necessary. \item A more sophisticated example was constructed in \cite[X.14]{Raynaud}: take $T=\mathbf{A}^2_{k}$; then there is a \emph{closed} subgroup $N \subseteq \mathbf{G}_{a,T}^2$ with $N \to T$ \'etale.
+Taking $Q'' = \mathbf{G}_{a,T}^2/N$, we produce a smooth, separated, geometrically unipotent group of finite presentation with connected fibers.
+There it is shown that $Q''$ is not representable by a scheme.
+This shows that the condition that the quotient is representable by a scheme in Proposition \ref{P:hom}\eqref{lem:i:hom:sub} is necessary. \end{enumerate} \end{Example} In characteristic $0$, there are strong results in the existing literature, however. \begin{Example} Let $S$ be an algebraic stack of equicharacteristic $0$.
 Let $G \to S$ be geometrically unipotent and flat-locally schematic.
 Then $G \to S$ is affine.
-In fact, if $S$ is normal or $G \to S$ is embeddable, then there is an isomorphism of groups
+Indeed, this is local on $S$, so we may assume that $S$ is affine.
+By standard limit methods, we may assume that $S$ is of finite type over $\spec \Z$ and so excellent; in particular, $S$ has noetherian normalization.
+If $S$ is either normal or $G \to S$ is embeddable, then there is an isomorphism of groups